Inference From Random Restarts: Inference

-Now we can go back to our previous analysis about basin sizes.
 Remember that any event that has probability zero under the prior will have probability zero under the posterior.
-So any prior over a basin size that admits density such as the ones discussed so far will never give a positive probability for uniqueness of a $\mu$-observable RTS.
-Hence we need a prior that assigns positive probability to the event $s_{x^*} = 1$.
+So any prior over a basin size that admits density such as the ones discussed so far will never give a positive probability for uniqueness of a $\mu$-observable RTO.
+Hence we need a prior that assigns positive probability to the event $s_{\vx^*} = 1$.

 Spike and slab priors are a popular choice for such situations where we want to assign positive probability to a specific value (the spike) while allowing for uncertainty around other values (the slab).
 They are a mixture of a point mass at a specific value and a continuous distribution over the remaining values.